MEIOSIS

 Open lectures will be held as mini-seminars.
 During the second year of the project (2024) one-day training webinars on the role of species traits and biodiversity body shrinkage to ecosystem functioning will be organized and conducted for the collaborator institutes, naturalists and students, to fruitfully transfer the acquired knowledge and the scientific output.

-A press release for the collaboration between Goulandris Natural History museum and MEIOSIS can be found here (in Greek).
+Press release for the collaboration between Goulandris Natural History museum and MEIOSIS.
+April 2023